ldoshi/rome-wasnt-built-in-a-day/README.md

 The main testing entrypoint is to call `bridge_builder.py` from command line.
 Default arguments are available for all inputs, and can be viewed by calling `bridge_builder.py --help`

+## Debugging

+If the `debug` flag is set, training history details will be stored to the directory indicated by flag `training_history_dir`.

+Run `training_viewer.py` to launch the debugging visualization tool reading data from the directory indicated by flag `training_history_dir`.